 “Direct Access” means Use of Real-Time Data through a direct connection with the infrastructure operated by Euronext and/or any of its Affiliates, including co-location, in a Data Centre and/or a Euronext PoP.

-“Direct Access Licence” means the non-exclusive, revocable and non-transferable license for Direct Access subject to the terms and conditions of the Agreement.
+“Direct Access Licence” means the non-exclusive, revocable and non-transferable licence for Direct Access subject to the terms and conditions of the Agreement.

 “Direct Economic Benefit” means an economic benefit as described in the Final Guidelines on the MiFID II/MiFIR obligations on market data of the European Securities and Markets Authority.